NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Getting-Started/contributing.md

 ### Edit Existing Files

-In order to make changes to the respository, users must edit Markdown files in the GitHub editor.
+In order to make changes to the repository, users must edit Markdown files in the GitHub editor.
 If you have never used Markdown files before, [here](https://www.markdowntutorial.com/) is a link to a Markdown tutorial.
 If you just need to look up syntax, follow this [link](https://www.markdownguide.org/basic-syntax/).

 *Note: Markdown files are files which end with the `.md` suffix, for example this `contributing.md` file.
 Please do not try to edit non Markdown files.*